survivejs/webpack-book/manuscript/appendices/01_comparison.md

 ## Zero configuration bundlers

-There's a whole category of so called _zero configuration_ bundlers.
+There's a whole category of _zero configuration_ bundlers.
 The idea is that they work out of the box without any extra setup.
 [Parcel](https://parceljs.org/) is perhaps the famous of them.

 [FuseBox](https://www.npmjs.com/package/fuse-box) is a bundler focusing on speed.
 It uses a zero-configuration approach and aims to be usable out of the box.